Reassessing the Spin of Second-born Black Holes in Coalescing Binary Black Holes and Its Connection to the chi_eff-q Correlation: Conclusions and discussion

 Predicting the properties of BBHs remains challenging owing to uncertainties in the physics of massive star evolution, both in isolation and in binaries \citep{Belczynski2022}.
 Recent models suggested that He stars may preserve a thin hydrogen layer on their surfaces after the common-envelope phase \citep{Nie2025}.
 Such an envelope can induce stellar expansion and trigger stable Case BB mass transfer onto the companion \citep{Tauris2015,Qin2024_casebb}, thereby causing further mass and angular momentum loss of the BH progenitor.
 Another major uncertainty concerns whether BHs receive natal kicks at birth.
-In the isolated binary scenario, BH spins are generally expected to align with the orbital angular momentum \citep{Kalogera2000,Farr2017}; however, strong natal kicks would be inconsistent with observations of Galactic BH binaries \citep[e.g.,][]{Mandel2016}.
-BBH events with negative effective spins require at least one misaligned spin component, most likely induced by supernova kicks. \citet{Tauris2022} showed that isolated binary evolution can still reproduce the observed BBH population if the BH spin axis is tossed during its formation in the core collapse of a massive star.
+In the isolated binary scenario, BH spins are generally expected to align with the orbital angular momentum \citep{Kalogera2000,Farr2017}.
+BBH events with negative effective spins require at least one misaligned spin component, most likely induced by supernova kicks.
+However, strong natal kicks would be inconsistent with observations of Galactic BH binaries \citep[e.g.,][]{Mandel2016}. \citet{Tauris2022} showed that isolated binary evolution can still reproduce the observed BBH population if the BH spin axis is tossed during its formation in the core collapse of a massive star.
 Moreover, \citet{Baibhav2024} explored various physical mechanisms that can affect both the BH spin magnitudes and spin–orbit misalignments.
+We also note that the efficiency of angular momentum transport within massive He stars can substantially affect the spin magnitude of the resulting BH.
+Additionally, we do not account for accretion feedback during the core-collapse phase \citep{Batta2019}.
+Consequently, the spin magnitude of the resulting BH, obtained under the assumption of direct core collapse without mass or angular-momentum loss, should be regarded as an upper limit.
+Moreover, assuming direct core collapse at the time of central carbon depletion may not be appropriate for low-mass He stars, which can undergo significant expansion at later evolutionary stages and experience substantial mass loss through mass transfer onto their companions \citep{Wu2022}.